-We have acted as Bond Counsel in connection with the issuance by the Township of Little Egg Harbor, in the County of Ocean, New Jersey (the "Township") of its Bond Anticipation Notes, Series 2019B in the aggregate principal amount of \$7,214,000 (the "Notes").
-The Notes are general obligations of the Township and the full faith, credit and taxing power of the Township are available to pay the principal of and the interest on the Notes.
-The Notes are dated their date of delivery, are issued in registered form, mature on April 15, 2020, are not subject to redemption prior to maturity and bear interest at a rate of percent per annum payable at maturity.
+We have acted as Bond Counsel in connection with the issuance by the Township of Little Egg Harbor, in the County of Ocean, New Jersey (the "Township") of its Bond Anticipation Notes, Series 2020A in the aggregate principal amount of \$4,100,000 (the "Series 2020A Notes") and its Bond Anticipation Notes, Series 2020B in the aggregate principal amount of 3,214,000 (the "Series 2020B Notes").
+The Series 2020A Notes and the Series 2020B Notes (collectively, the "Notes") are general obligations of the Township and the full faith, credit and taxing power of the Township are available to pay the principal of and the interest on the Notes.
+The Notes are dated their date of delivery and are issued in registered form.
+The Series 2020A Notes mature on October 14, 2020, are subject to redemption as set forth therein and bear interest at a rate of \\\\\ percent per annum payable at maturity.
+The Series 2020B Notes mature on April 14, 2021, are not subject to redemption prior to maturity and bear interest at a rate of \\\\ percent per annum payable at maturity.